-The many facets of divorce can leave your head spinning at a time when you need your wits about you and a rational mindset.
-To make matters even more difficult, the many emotions that are stirred up during a divorce can lead to poor decision making, and negatively impact both parties.
-For instance, you must be granted approval from the courts to end the marriage, and there are many steps to take before approval will be given.
-Failing to carry through with these issues can result in delays, expenses, and an unnecessarily emotionally traumatic separation.
-However, an Orlando divorce attorney can help.
-The attorneys at Sperling Ducker PLC provide experienced legal guidance and representation throughout the divorce process.
+The divorce process can get complicated and leave your head spinning.
+This is a time when you need to have a rational mindset.
+It doesn’t help that emotions run high.
+This can lead to poor decision-making that as a negative impact on both parties.
+You have to be granted approval from the courts to end a marriage.
+There are many steps you have to take before that approval will be given.
+If you fail to carry through with these issues it will result in delays. expenses, and stress.
+Aubrey Law’s Orlando divorce attorney can help.
+The attorneys at Aubrey Law provides experienced legal guidance and representation throughout the divorce process.

-The median household income in Orlando is around $42,000, according to Sperling’s Best Places.
-And, the average marriage that ends in divorce lasts for eight years in the U.S., according to The Economist.
-During these eight years, the average Orlando couple purchases thousands of items, earns hundreds of thousands of dollars, and utilizes tens of thousands (or hundreds of thousands) of dollars of credit.
-Over eight years, All of this property, whether it is savings in a bank account, real estate, or debt, is marital property, which needs to be distributed fairly between the two parties.
-Florida is an equitable distribution state, meaning that all marital property will be divided fairly during divorce, though not necessarily evenly.
-Types of marital property include the following:
+The median household income in Orlando is around $42,000.
+Additionally, the average marriage that ends in divorce will last eight years.
+During those eight years, the average Orlando couple will purchase thousands of items, earn an income and accumulate thousands of dollars in credit.
+More than eight years, All of this property needs to be distributed fairly between both parties.
+This includes savings in a bank account, real estate, or debt, is marital property.
+Florida is an equitable distribution state.
+This means that all marital property will be divided during a divorce.
+Examples of marital property include the following:

 Child Custody and Visitation

-For couples with children, the most stressful part of divorce is resolving child custody disputes.
-Generally, both parties will agree upon shared or joint custody, allowing both to have equal parenting rights and responsibilities.
-However, this does not always work out, and in some cases one parent will have sole legal custody or physical custody, while the other may have no custody at all or visitation rights alone.
+For couples with children, resolving custody disputes are the most stressful part of a divorce.
+Usually, both parties agree upon shared or joint custody.
+This allows both parties to have equal parenting rights and responsibilities.
+If this doesn’t work out, one parent may possess sole legal custody in some cases.
+The parent may not have any custody or visitation rights.

 Alimony and Child Support